nierja/Tox/README.md

-Repository for Tox21 human toxicity classification on the MetaCentrum computer cluster.
+TensorFlow machine-learning pipeline for prediction of the toxicity of chemicals.